gioxx/wpDiscuzGuestNonceFix/README.md

 ## Usage

-Activate the plugin and test guest comment submission again.
+Activate the plugin, **clear your browser cache as well as the cache for your WordPress installation** (if you're using any kind of CDN/cache, such as Cloudflare, Bunny, or others) and test guest comment submission again.

 If the workaround is active, an admin notice will appear in the dashboard.
 The notice is dismissible and the dismissal is stored per user.